srimanbadhri/Python-Lesson/_episodes/03-index-slice-subset.md

 > 1. Create a new DataFrame that only contains observations with day_of_week values that are **not** 1-7
 >    Print the number of rows in this new DataFrame.
 >    Verify the result by comparing the number of rows in the new DataFrame with
->    the number of rows in the surveys DataFrame where day_of_week is null.
+>    the number of rows in the births DataFrame where day_of_week is null.
 > 2. Create a new DataFrame that contains only observations that are of day_of_week 6
 >    or 7 and where births values are greater than 10,000.
 >    Create a stacked bar plot of average weight by plot